tearitco/SRW-Engine-MV-Public/docs/manual.md

 This example also uses indirect sources, identified by the type being either "main" or "sub".
 For these types a mech\_id is specified and for sub pilots a slot as well.
 The source in this case will be whatever pilot currently exists in the specified spot.
 In the definition for the Type 3 the Action will take the main pilot of mech 17(Type 3 - Bird) and put them in the main pilot spot of the Type 3 itself.
 The second action will take the sub-pilot of mech 18(Type 3 - Lander) and put them in the sub-pilot slot of the Type 3.
 This is used when combining the Bird and Lander into the Type 3.

-The definitions for the Bird and Lander takes a slot from the combined Type 3 and puts them into the respective main pilot seat.
+The definitions for the Bird and Lander take a slot from the combined Type 3 and puts them into the respective main pilot seat.
 This is used when splitting the Type 3 into the Bird and Lander.

 ##### Checking if a unit can be deployed